-A project management system centered around a Trello board, online, for project plannning and a Kanban task board, in our shop, for project staffing, allows students to find tasks that need completing and track progress. • The Trello and task boards are supplemented by daily progress meetings and weekly group integration
+- A project management system, centered around an online Trello board for project planning and staffing, allows students to find tasks that need completing and track progress. - The Trello board is supplemented by daily stand-up meetings and weekly group integration meetings, ensuring that the team is working toward its goals.